Is surrogacy legal?

 - IPs and surrogates must be domiciled in the UK.

-- IPs must be in a long term relationship, such as marriage or civil partnership.
+- IPs can be single, married or in a long term relationship.

 - No payment other than reasonable expenses must have changed hands.

 The surrogate is classed as the “birth mother” in the eyes of the law, so a parental order must be applied for after the birth of the child, so that the IPs are recognised legally as the child’s parents.

 Can I be paid for being a surrogate?

 Commercial surrogacy is not allowed in the UK.
 Surrogates must only receive reasonable expenses for carrying a child through surrogacy.

 What is classed as reasonable expenses?

 Reasonable expenses differ from surrogate to surrogate, depending on her personal circumstances such as number of children, salary and distance from IPs.
 Expenses can include a range of things that the surrogate would not have had to pay for if she were not pregnant with a surrogate child e.g. loss of earnings, childcare, maternity clothes, mileage, loss of partner earnings, help around the house, convenience food, vitamins, complimentary therapies.

 Surrogacy costs can differ greatly depending on a number of different factors.

 Host surrogacy incurs costs from the clinics which can range from £3-7k per cycle.